EHughes190/JS-Calculator/README.md

 # JS-Calculator

-A basic calculator built with JavaScript
+A basic calculator built with vanilla JavaScript.